fusterma/JUAS2024B/Tutorials2024.md

 Figure 4: Scheme of a FODO cell with dipoles.
 </p>

+In order to install the dipoles in the lattice use the following MAD_X commands:
+	$mb : sbend, angle = ??, l = ??;$

+And add them into the sequence description block:
+	$mb1 : mb, at = position$

 2. Using the twiss command compute the linear optics functions.
 Do the dipoles (weak focusing) affect the maximum of the $\beta$-functions?
 And the dispersion?

 3. From the phase advance of the FODO cell compute the horizontal and vertical tunes of the machine.